Wedding industry software development

 Build

 Development runs in two-week sprints, starting with the features that make the marketplace functional: vendor profiles, availability calendar, and booking request flow.
 Payment, contract, and review modules follow once the core booking workflow is tested with real vendors and couples.
-We do not build everything at once -- we build the smallest working product first and extend from there.
+We build the smallest working product first and extend from there.

 4. 04